Uganda Dental Association: Regulation of dentists

 The UDA acts as a watchdog to regulate the dental profession in Uganda in collaboration with the Uganda Medical & Dental Practitioners Council (UMDPC) which is mandated by Uganda’s Ministry of Health to regulate professional Medical Officers and Dental Surgeons in the country.
 The UDA has a representative on the UMDPC Board as per the Medical and Dental Practitioners Act 1998.

 Membership

 The association consists of Dental Surgeons, Honorary Members and Associate members qualified and/or with a professional connection with dentistry in Uganda.
 Qualified dentists must be registered with the Association, and thereafter with the Uganda Medical and Dental Practitioners Council upon payment of the levied charges and Professionals other than dentists whose work is related to dentistry may apply for membership of the association.

 The UDA is a member of various international bodies like FDI and the Commonwealth Dental Association (CDA).

-The association has a unique and innovative partnership with Wrigleys.
+The association has a partnership with Wrigleys.
 The UDA is promoting good oral hygiene and practice in communities around Uganda through The Wrigley Oral Healthcare Program.
 Colgate and GlaxoSmithKline (GSK) usually sponsor the UDA’s countrywide initiatives.